The Basics

 Pest problems on indoor plants often increase rapidly due to the absence of 'good bugs' inside our homes

 same time.
 Trim, bag and remove heavily infested leaves and discard severely infested plants.
-Take the
+Take the plants

-rinsing under the shower, will help prevent mite problems occurring.
+shower will help prevent mite problems.

 Suggested Products: